majkassab/adguard-Home-Settings/README.md

 # adguard-Home-Settings

-# This is my favourite lists that i have used in Adguard Home
+# This is my favourite lists that i'm using it in Adguard Home

 AdGuard Simplified Domain Names filter